jmlden36/Mr-Rogers-Neighborhood/README.md

 Test: "It should take the new array and turn it in to a string"
 Code: changeRangeArray([0, 1, 2]);
 Expected Output: "0, 1, 2"

+Test: "It should turn that string into an array of individual string values"
+Code: changeRangeArray([0, 1, 2])
+Expected Output: ["0", "1", "2"]